JFarina5/Cyber-Writeups/overthewire/Bandit/Level 2/README.md

 ## Write-up

-Following the same procedure as the previous levels, we start by using the `ssh` command followed by the appropriate address for this level, bandit2/overthewire on port 2220:
+Following the same procedure as the previous levels, we start by using the `ssh` command followed by the appropriate address for bandit2/overthewire on port 2220:

 ```
 root@kali:~# ssh bandit2@bandit.labs.overthewire.org -p 2220